Jeff-Lewis/filecanvas/templates/www/security.md

 ### Why does Filecanvas need read/write access to my cloud storage, rather than just read-only?

 When you create a canvas, Filecanvas automatically creates a synced folder for you to put your files in, and when you delete a canvas, Filecanvas may ask you whether you also want to delete the synced folder.
 It also allows you to upload files to your canvases via the web interface.
-It can't do these without read/write access to your cloud storage.
+It can't perform these actions without read/write access to your cloud storage.
 These are the only situations where Filecanvas will write to your cloud storage.

 ### Why does Filecanvas need to access my cloud storage when I'm not logged in?